DouglasBgs/mdl-ext/src/collapsible/readme.md

 ### Use a `<div>` element as a collapsible.

 It's easier to style a div compared to a button.
 For example, you can not style a button as a flexible box!
-Optionally add the `mdlext-collapsible` class, which will add a pointer cursor to the collapsible component.

 ```html
 <div class="mdlext-js-collapsible mdlext-collapsible" aria-expanded="true">